Psychiatric Service Dog for ADHD — ADA Task Training Guide

 - Tactile grounding during executive function overload

-- Creating physical space in crowded Michigan public environments
+- Creating physical space in crowded public environments

 - Alerting to emotional escalation before meltdown